MadRoosterCro/modern_javascript_sandbox/11-statements-and-comparisons/README.md

 > NOTE: Strict equality is almost always the correct comparison operation to use!

-For all values except numbers, Strict comparison uses obvious intuitive semantics: a value is only equal to itself.
+For all values except numbers, Strict comparison uses obvious intuitive semantics => meaning that a value is truly equal only to itself.